common-workflow-language/user_guide/src/topics/troubleshooting.md

 of `step_b`.
 ```

-Let's execute this workflow with `/tmp/cachedir/` as the `--cachedir` value (`cwltool` create the
+Let's execute this workflow with `/tmp/cachedir/` as the `--cachedir` value (`cwltool` will
-directory for you if it does not already exist):
+create the directory for you if it does not exist already):

 ```{code-block} console
 :emphasize-lines: 12-14, 19-21